 First Aid: Fractures

-It is often difficult to tell if a bone is fractured - classic signs may be: pain, swelling, abnormality or deformity, but the general rule is, if you think it's a fracture, treat it as a fracture.
+It is often difficult to tell if a bone is fractured, but classic signs may be pain, swelling, abnormality or deformity.
+The general rule is if you think it’s a fracture, treat it as a fracture.

-If the casualty's wound is bleeding, then pressure must be applied to stem the blood flow.
+If the casualty’s wound is bleeding, pressure must be applied to Stem The Blood Flow.
 Do this using a clean piece of fabric or padding.
 When possible, dress the wound using a bandage.

 If a broken leg is suspected: